kevgo/run-that-app/README.md

 [![windows](https://github.com/kevgo/run-that-app/actions/workflows/ci_windows.yml/badge.svg)](https://github.com/kevgo/run-that-app/actions/workflows/ci_windows.yml)

 _Run-that-app_ executes small third-party tools used by software developers (linters, checkers , verifiers) that often have no good way of being installed, for example because they are hosted on GitHub Releases.

-Like Docker, _run-that-app_ works on Linux, Windows, and macOS.
-Unlike Docker, _run-that-app_ is extremely lean, fast, has zero dependencies, doesn't create the Docker in Docker problem, and leaves a very small footprint on your computer.
+Like Docker, _run-that-app_ runs on all major computer platforms including Linux, Windows, and macOS.
+Unlike Docker, _run-that-app_ is extremely fast (installs happen in seconds), lean (leaves a very small footprint on your computer), has zero dependencies, and doesn't have the Docker-in-Docker problem.

 ### quickstart